This house is very comfy and well appointed....hope that we'll be back.

 slate effect walk in shower with pebble tiling, WC, basin, window to rear with sea views.

 modern electric radiators with individual thermostats.
-WiFi is accessible in the property through a BT Hotspot - charges will apply, property is set over three floors with steep steps which may not be suitable for those with limited mobility or small children.
+WiFi is accessible in the property through a BT Hotspot - charges will apply, property is set over three floors.
 Feather bedding is supplied at this property, one dog welcome, short breaks available.

 Thank you for a really enjoyable couple of weeks in your lovely house.
 The house is really comfortable and great to come back to the end of the day.